-It's a shocking number, but pretty much par for the course if you've been a fan of this club for a while.
+It's a shocking number but par for the course if you've been a fan of this club for a while.
 When the 1986 Mets won that year's World Series, it was only the third time in their 25-year history that the club had made the playoffs.
 Of course, it was harder back then when only 2 teams from each League made the playoffs.
 There was a period of a dozen years between the 1973 team and those 1986 Mets without a playoff appearance.
-The Mets would go back to the playoffs in 1988 with the core of that World Series winner relatively intact, then it would be another 10-year drought before the 1999 team captured the wildcard spot that had been created 5 years earlier.
+The Mets would go back to the playoffs in 1988 with the core of that World Series winner relatively intact, then it would be another 10-year drought before the 1999 team captured the wildcard spot created 5 years earlier.

 Those Bobby Valentine Mets are still the only ones who ever made it back to the playoffs a second straight year, and it did give hope that the Mets might be taking part in the postseason with a bit more regularity, but 2001 was the first year in the soon to be 17 for 20 year stretch above.

 I've always tried to maintain a level head about the Wilpons.
 When I was writing the first generation of this blog from 2005-2009, I tried not to give in to the temptation to just trash them for everything.
-In the years since the Madoff scandal first broke, and we learned its implications on Fred Wilpon and the Mets, I no longer felt the need to check my frustration with ownership.
+In the years since the Madoff scandal broke and we learned its implications on Fred Wilpon and the Mets, I no longer felt the need to check my frustration with ownership.
 Those frustrations also spread to include MLB, Bud Selig, and Rob Manfred, who enabled the Wilpons and kept them in control of the Mets long after their finances should have forced them to sell.

-I hope Fred and Jeff Wilpon possess the small modicum of self-awareness to understand how they are reviled by most fans and their part in earning all of that loathing.
+I hope Fred and Jeff Wilpon possess the small modicum of self-awareness to understand how they are reviled by most fans and their part in earning all that loathing.
 I doubt it, though.
-They'll take the giant pile of cash and ride off into the sunset, convinced that they did everything right and were just unlucky.
-Their money will undoubtedly assure they will be surrounded by people willing to tell them what they want to hear.
+They'll take the giant pile of cash and ride off into the sunset, convinced they did everything right and were just unlucky.
+Their money will undoubtedly ensure they will be surrounded by people willing to tell them what they want to hear.
 Good riddance.

 Sandy Anderson is likely to return to the Mets in some capacity as part of the ownership change, SNY has learned.
 It likely will not be as general manager.